Here is a breakdown of major shareholders in Arista Networks Inc. (NYSE: ANET)

 Arista Networks Inc. (ANET): Who are the competitors?

-The company’s main competitors (and peers) include Lantronix Inc. (LTRX) that is trading 63.25% up over the past 12 months and Silicom Ltd. (SILC) that is 2.44% higher over the same period.
-HP Inc. (HPQ) is 24.84% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Lantronix Inc. (LTRX) that is trading 45.87% up over the past 12 months and Silicom Ltd. (SILC) that is -3.09% lower over the same period.
+HP Inc. (HPQ) is 14.95% up on the 1-year trading charts.